 In order to detect AprilTags and use 3D mode, your camera must be calibrated at the desired resolution!
 Inaccurate calibration will lead to poor performance.

-To calibrate a camera, images of a chessboard (or grid of dots) are taken. by comparing where the grid corners (or dots) should be in object space (for example, a dot once every inch in an 8x6 grid) with where they appear in the camera image, we can find a least-squares estimate for intrinsic camera properties like focal lengths, center point, and distortion coefficients.
+To calibrate a camera, images of a chessboard (or grid of dots, or other target) are taken. by comparing where the grid corners (or dots) should be in object space (for example, a dot once every inch in an 8x6 grid) with where they appear in the camera image, we can find a least-squares estimate for intrinsic camera properties like focal lengths, center point, and distortion coefficients.
 For more on camera calibration, please review the OpenCV documentation.

 While any resolution can be calibrated, resolutions lower than 960x720 are often too low to provide accurate results.
 Additionally, high resolutions may be too performance intensive for a coprocessor like a Raspberry Pi to handle (solutions to this are being looked into).
 Thus, we recommend 960x720 when using 3D mode.